-- 1. Please provide any additional information and any comment you may have on the above-mentioned allegations. - 2.
-Please provide information as to whether your company was informed of the arrest of Mr. Maxwell Atuhura, and any actions it took in response.
+1. Please provide any additional information and any comment you may have on the above-mentioned allegations.

-- 3. Please provide information as to ways in which Total exercises its leverage with the governments of the states in which it operates, and other relevant stakeholders, to ensure human rights due diligence in relation to its projects and operations, and more specifically to ensure the rights of human rights defenders in relation to these projects, are protected. - 4.
+- 2. Please provide information as to whether Total Uganda was informed of the arrest of Mr. Maxwell Atuhura, and any actions it took in response. - 3.
+Please provide information as to ways in which Total Uganda is exercising its leverage with the Government of Uganda and other relevant stakeholders to ensure human rights due diligence in relation to the Tilenga oil project, and more specifically to ensure the rights of human rights defenders engaged in advocacy against the project, are protected. - 4.
+Please provide information as to whether Total Uganda is engaged in consultations with civil society organisations, human rights defenders and or independent experts in relation to the Tilenga oil project and its human rights due diligence. - 5.
 Please provide information as Total Uganda's existing policies to fulfill its obligations to respect and protect human rights defenders.